JacksonAllan/CC/README.md

 ### How is it tested?

-cc.h has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivallent `cc.h` and C++ STL containers and then check that they are in-sync.
-Both approaches use a memory-tracking and randomly failing allocator in order to detect memory leaks and test out-of-memory conditions.
+cc.h has been tested under GCC, MingW, and Clang. `unit_tests/unit_tests.c` includes unit tests for all container types, with an emphasis on corner cases. `tests_against_stl/tests_against_stl.cpp` includes randomized tests that perform the same operations on equivallent `cc.h` and C++ STL containers and then check that they remain in-sync.
+Both test suites use a tracking and randomly failing memory allocator in order to detect memory leaks and test out-of-memory conditions.

 ### How does it affect compile times?

 ...

-### What's the license?

-MIT.

 ### What's next?